radeeyate/hack-drive/TUTORIAL.md

 So, I've heard you wanted to make a custom filesystem using FUSE!

 I will be using Golang in this tutorial, but you can use any language you want.
+If you don't want to use Go, there is a variety of resources listed on the [website](https://hackdrive.radi8.dev).

 ## Setting up your environment